-If you're looking for the very best VR experience and considering these devices then the Oculus Rift is the device you should turn to.
-It does come with the biggest price tag and requires a powerful gaming PC for the best results, but also delivers a superior visual experience and room-scale tracking too.
+If you're looking for the very best VR experience and considering these devices then the Oculus Rift S is the device you should turn to.
+It does come with the biggest price tag and requires a powerful gaming PC for the best results, but also delivers a superior visual experience and accurate room-scale tracking too.

 If you already own a compatible Samsung phone, then the Gear VR is a good way to get into VR and it's the most affordable headset on this list.
 It won't deliver the best results, but it does give easy access to over 1,000 games and experiences as well as the ability to watch video content on a big private VR screen.

-The Oculus Go is the most accessible device on this list.
+The Oculus Go is possibly the most accessible device on this list.
 It's a standalone device that works on its own, so offers easy access to VR for anyone and everyone.
 There's plenty of content available and its designed to be easy-to-use and easy to share with friends too.
 The Oculus Go is also a great way for iPhone users to get into VR where most mobile powered headsets require an Android phone.
-The Oculus Go offers a noticable visual improvement and other enhancements compared to the Gear VR and so might offer a nice upgrade for current owners.
+The Oculus Go offers a noticeable visual improvement and other enhancements compared to the Gear VR and so might offer a nice upgrade for current owners.